jgthms/marksheet/_posts/2015-05-05-css-font-shorthand.md

 Because `font-style` and `font-variant` have not been defined, they'll use their default value `normal`.
 {: .info}

 Beware!
-If you've previously define one of the font properties and use the `font` shorthand afterwards, it will **override** the previously defined values.
+If you've previously defined one of the font properties and use the `font` shorthand afterwards, it will **override** the previously defined values.

 {% highlight css %}
 body{ font-size: 16px; line-height: 1.5;}